MusicPlayerDaemon/MPD/doc/user.rst

    * - **enabled yes|no**
      - Allows you to disable a playlist plugin without recompiling.
 By default, all plugins are enabled.

-More information can be found in the playlist plugin reference :ref:`playlist_plugins`.
+More information can be found in the :ref:`playlist_plugins` reference.

 Audio Format Settings
 ---------------------